Lyme Disease Education Platform

 Healing mentality

-Getting better from a chronic illness is not just a physical process.
+Recovery from chronic illness is not only medical — it is also mental and strategic.
 How you approach the journey — your relationship with uncertainty, with your body, with the information you encounter — shapes everything.

 Clarity